-All of these factors may harm us and adversely affect our net sales, market share and operating results.
+All of these factors may harm us and adversely affect our net sales, market share, and operating results.

-U.S. policies related to global trade and tariffs could adversely affect our business, financial condition and results of operations.
+U.S. policies related to global trade and tariffs, including with respect to antidumping and countervailing duties, could adversely affect our business, financial condition and results of operations.

 The current domestic and international political environment, including existing and potential changes to U.S. policies related to global trade and tariffs, have resulted in uncertainty surrounding the future state of the global economy.
-In September 2018, the U.S. imposed tariffs of 10% on many products from China, and the U.S. administration has announced an intention to increase that amount to 25% in March 2019 if a trade agreement cannot be reached.
-We import approximately 50% of the products we sell from China, the vast majority of which are impacted by these tariffs.
+In particular, the ongoing trade dispute between the U.S. and China has resulted in the U.S. imposing tariffs of 25% on many products from China.
+Even though these tariffs were reduced for certain "click" vinyl and engineered products in November 2019, they are scheduled to increase back up to 25% on August 8, 2020 if no further action is taken, and any such development could adversely affect us.
+Historically, approximately half of the products we sell were imported from China, the majority of which are impacted by these tariffs.
+In the fourth quarter of fiscal 2019, we sourced approximately 35% of our products from China.
 Any further expansion in the types or levels of tariffs implemented has the potential to negatively impact our business, financial condition and results of operations.
-Additionally, there is a risk that the U.S. tariffs on imports are met with tariffs on U.S. produced exports and that a broader trade conflict could ensue, which has the potential to significantly impact global trade and economic conditions.
-Potential costs and any attendant impact on pricing arising from these tariffs and any further expansion in the types or levels of tariffs implemented could require us to modify our current business practices and could adversely affect our business, financial condition and results of operations.
+Additionally, there is a risk that the U.S. tariffs on imports are met with tariffs on U.S. produced exports and that a further trade conflict could ensue, which has the potential to significantly impact global trade and economic conditions.
+Potential costs and any attendant impact on pricing arising from these tariffs and any further expansion in the types or levels of tariffs implemented could require us to modify our current business practices and could adversely affect our business, financial condition, and results of operations.

-Any disruption in our distribution capabilities or our related planning and control processes may adversely affect our business, financial condition and operating results.
+Any disruption in our distribution capabilities or our related planning and control processes may adversely affect our business, financial condition, and operating results.

-Our success is highly dependent on our planning and distribution infrastructure, which includes the ordering, transportation and distribution of products to our stores and the ability of suppliers to meet distribution requirements.
+Our success is highly dependent on our planning and distribution infrastructure, which includes the ordering, transportation, and distribution of products to our stores and the ability of suppliers to meet distribution requirements.
 We also need to ensure that we continue to identify and improve our processes and supply chain and that our distribution infrastructure and supply chain keep pace with our anticipated growth and increased number of stores.
-The cost of these enhanced processes could be significant and any failure to maintain, grow, or improve them could adversely affect our business, financial condition and operating results.
+The cost of these enhanced processes could be significant and any failure to maintain, grow, or improve them could adversely affect our business, financial condition, and operating results.
 Due to our rapid expansion, we have had to significantly increase the size of our distribution centers.
-Based on our growth intentions we plan to add additional distribution centers or increase the size of our existing distribution centers in the future.
+Additionally, we opened a new 1.5 million square foot distribution center in Maryland in the fourth quarter of fiscal 2019.
+Based on our growth intentions, we plan to add additional distribution centers or increase the size of our existing distribution centers in the future.
 Increasing the size of our distribution centers may decrease the efficiency of our distribution costs.